LiUSemWeb/LLMs4OntologyDev-ESWC2024/Prompts/README.md

 ## Table of Contents
 - [Prompts](#prompts)
+  - short descriptions
     - Zero-Shot Prompting
     - Sub-task Decomposed Prompting: Waterfall approach
     - Sub-task Decomposed Prompting: Competency Question by Competency Question (CQbyCQ)
     - Chain of Thoughts
     - Self Consistency with Chain of Thoughts (CoT-SC)
     - Graph of Thoughts (GoT)
+  - detail of prompts
+    - Detail of Zero-Shot
+    - Detail of Sub-task Decomposed Prompting: Waterfall approach
+    - Detail of Sub-task Decomposed Prompting: Competency Question by Competency Question (CQbyCQ)
+    - Detail of Chain of Thoughts
+    - Detail of Self Consistency with Chain of Thoughts (CoT-SC)
+    - Detail of Graph of Thoughts (GoT)

 ## [Zero-Shot](#ZeroShot)
 This method entails a one-time interaction with the LLM, requiring no iteration or feedback loop, utilizing a prompt composed of the four components outlined in the previous section: the **header**, **helper**, **story**, and **footer**.
 Together, the sections of the prompt provide all the information needed for ontology construction in a single interaction.